Molding Machines Information

 Molding machines form thermoplastic resin, thermoset polymers, or metal injection molding (MIM) compounds into finished shapes.
 Injection molding machines consist of a barrel and reciprocating screw assembly, an injection nozzle, and a hydraulic motor that feeds the molten plastic or metal mix into a mold.
 The molding machines then transport the molten material as it progresses through the feeding, compressing, degassing, melting, injection, and packing stages.
 Modern molding machines are controlled by computer systems that act upon information from sensors to control each action of the molding equipment, and to ensure consistent output and quality.

 Metal injection molding machines perform a metal powder molding process that combines various materials.
-A metal injection molding machine combines the shape making capability of plastic injection molding with the material flexibility of powder metallurgy.
-Metal injection molding has been used for many years, but only recently considered as a cost-effective alternative to other types of metal processes.
+A metal injection molding machine combines the shape-making capability of plastic injection molding with the material flexibility of powder metallurgy.
+Metal injection molding has been used for many years, but has only recently been considered a cost-effective alternative to other types of metal processes.
 Metal injection molding is particularly applicable in high-volume manufacturing operations and for small, complex components that need high strength, high performance, and cost efficiency.
-Metal injection molding is now used by to produce parts for the telecommunications, electronics, and auto parts industries.
+Metal injection molding is now used to produce parts for the telecommunications, electronics, and auto parts industries.

 Koh Wei Teck / CC BY-SA 4.0